Information for families of people in long-term care and assisted living.

 If an alternate space is not available to support a safe visit, your visit may need to be cancelled and rescheduled.

-The safety of vulnerable residents is a priority.
+The safety of our vulnerable residents and staff is a priority.

 Social outings and appointments

-Older people and those with chronic health conditions are at higher risk of developing more severe illness or complications and it is strongly recommended that long-term care residents limit outside activities to essential outings only (i.e., medical appointments).
+Older people and those with chronic health conditions are at higher risk of developing more severe illness or complications.
+Long-term care residents outside activities are limited to essential outings only (i.e., medical appointments).

 - All service providers must follow the WorkSafeBC protocols for personal services returning to operation, including the development and submission of safety plans to the director of the facility/residence; and